interviewcrew/hub/prompt_plan.md

 ### Prompt 8.4: API Endpoint for Assignment Generation

 1. Create a Next.js API route `POST /api/interviews/generate-assignment`.
-   - Request body: `candidateId: string`, `interviewStepId: string`.
+   - Request body: `candidateApplicationId: string`, `interviewStepId: string`, `interviewerId: string` (nullable).
 2. This endpoint should:
-   - Fetch `Candidate` and `InterviewStep` details.
+   - Create an `Interview` record in the database, linking the `candidateApplicationId`, `interviewStepId`, and `interviewerId`.
    - Fetch the `OriginalAssignment` linked to the `InterviewStep`.
+   - Fetch the `Candidate` details for their name.
    - Construct a new file name (e.g., using candidate name, assignment title, date).
    - Call `googleDriveService.copyDocument()`.
    - Call `googleDriveService.personalizeDocument()` with the candidate's name.
    - Call `googleDriveService.setDocumentPermissionsAnyoneReader()`.
-   - Create an `InterviewAssignment` record in the database with the `resourceIdentifier`, `resourceUrl`, and links to `candidateApplicationId`, and `interviewStepId`.
+   - Create an `InterviewAssignment` record in the database, linking it to the newly created `interviewId` and storing the `resourceIdentifier` and `resourceUrl`.
    - Return the `InterviewAssignment` record or at least the `resourceUrl`.
-   - Implement robust error handling and transactionality if multiple DB operations are involved.
+   - Implement robust error handling and transactionality.
 3. Add a button on the AM dashboard (e.g., next to a candidate scheduled for a step that needs an assignment) to trigger this API endpoint.
 4. Write integration tests for this API endpoint, mocking the Google Drive service functions to avoid actual API calls during tests, but testing the overall flow and database interactions.